 Occupancies or applications requiring precision in indoor temperature control as approved by the code official.

-C403.2.4.1.3 Setpoint overlap restriction.
-Where a zone has a separate heating and a separate cooling thermostatic control located within the zone, a limit switch, mechanical stop or direct digital control system with software programming shall be configured to prevent the heating set point from exceeding the cooling setpoint and to maintain a deadband in accordance with Section C403.2.4.1.2.
+C403.4.1.3 Setpoint overlap restriction (Mandatory).
+Where a zone has a separate heating and a separate cooling thermostatic control located within the zone, a limit switch, mechanical stop or direct digital control system with software programming shall be configured to prevent the heating set point from exceeding the cooling setpoint and to maintain a deadband in accordance with Section C403.4.1.2.

+C403.4.1.4 Heated or cooled vestibules (Mandatory).
+The heating system for heated vestibules and air curtains with integral heating shall be provided with controls configured to shut off the source of heating when the outdoor air temperature is greater than 45°F (7°C).
+Vestibule heating and cooling systems shall be controlled by a thermostat located in the vestibule configured to limit heating to a temperature not greater than 60°F (16°C) and cooling to a temperature not less than 85°F (29°C).

+Exception: Control of heating or cooling provided by site-recovered energy or transfer air that would otherwise be exhausted.

-C403.2.5 Hot water boiler outdoor temperature setback control.
+C403.4.1.5 Hot water boiler outdoor temperature setback control (Mandatory).
 Hot water boilers that supply heat to the building through one- or two-pipe heating systems shall have an outdoor setback control that lowers the boiler water temperature based on the outdoor temperature.

-C403.2.4.2 Off-hour controls.
+C403.4.2 Off-hour controls (Mandatory).
 For all occupancies other than Group R, each zone shall be provided with thermostatic setback controls that are controlled by either an automatic time clock or programmable control system.

 Exceptions: